HDSB-OT-Farid2021Q2-ICS3U/hangman-project-group-4/README.md

 If you guessed all letters before the hangman drawing is finished, the program will proceed to end the game.
 The game will also end if all hangman lives are lost.

 Once the current game is finished, you may choose to review the game.
 By reviewing the game, you will see the correct answer, and your guess attempts.

-Then, it will ask you whether you want to play it again.
+Last, it will ask you whether you want to play it again.
 If you choose to play again, the program will run again, except the select OS part and the welcome message part.
 If you choose to exit the game, the program will end.

 # Game Rule

-The computer will randomly choose a word from a wide list of words.
+There is a word that you need to guess.
 You will only know the length of that word.
 You need to guess the word by inputting a letter each time.
 If the letter you inputted is contained in the word, then you will know the position(s) of that letter in the word.
 If the letter you guessed is not contained, then you will be informed that you made an incorrect guess and the hangman will lose one live.
-After seven incorrect attempts, the hangman will lose all its lives and the game is lost.
+After the sixth incorrect attempts, the hangman will lose all its lives and the game is lost.
 If you guessed the entire word before the hangman lost all his lives, you win the game.

 # Hardware Requirement